RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - Désirée writes a letter to her "mom", who replies she can come back (with the baby).
 - Armand doesn't want her anymore, and encourages her to leave.
 - Désirée leaves.
 She doesn't go home, suicide is hinted.
 What happens to her, we don't know.
-- Armand burns all Désirée's and the baby's stuff on a Bonfire.
+- Armand burns all Désirée's and the baby's stuff in a Bonfire.
 - Armand finds out his mother was black from a letter she wrote to his dad.
 - Thus he was the non-white parent that "turned the baby black".